ThomasG77/qpv/README.md

 - address valid and within a QPV https://qpv.webgeodatavore.com/api/v1/search_qpv?adresse=20%20Rue%20Honor%C3%A9%20Daumier%2044100%20Nantes
 - address valid but not within a QPV https://qpv.webgeodatavore.com/api/v1/search_qpv?adresse=28%20rue%20paul%20bellamy,%2044000%20Nantes
 - invalid address, so no QPV https://qpv.webgeodatavore.com/api/v1/search_qpv?adresse=20RueHonoDaumierNantes

+An alternate API could be https://sig.ville.gouv.fr/wsa.php but you need to be a public actor.
+It could be richer but we do not really know if it goes further than our API.

 ## Dev infos